suse-janguyen/fleet-awesome/security/secrets/README.md

 Secrets should never live in git or any repo, see [the fleet docs](https://fleet.rancher.io/gitrepo-add#storing-credentials-in-git), the workflow for secrets management should be separate.
 There are many best-practice options for this unique workflow.

 Every environment's choice of secrets workflow will be context-dependent.
-In a Lab or Support-Replication environment, simplicity is a key factor
+In a Lab or Support-Replication environment, simplicity is a key factor, chose the best-suited option for the situation.

 * SOPS controller, with AGE or GPG encryption